mikebgdev/mikebgdev/README.md

-# ¡Hello 👋 I'm Michael Ballester!
+# Hello there! 👋 I'm Michael Ballester!
-I'm a Software Developer with experience developing web pages and APIs, mainly in the Backend but also in the Frontend.

-In my career I have worked on various web development projects, from static web pages to complex web applications consuming APIs.
-My preferred technologies are Symfony, PHP and MySQL.
+I'm a Software Developer with expertise in web development, specializing in both Backend and Frontend.
+With a strong background in Symfony, PHP, and MySQL, I have successfully delivered various web projects, ranging from static web pages to complex applications consuming APIs.

-In addition, I have also worked on the development of Android mobile applications and on an ERP with Delphi.
+During my career, I have also gained experience in Android mobile application development and worked on an ERP system using Delphi.

-I like reading about programming and technology, as well as looking for new opportunities to continue learning and growing as a developer.
+I have a passion for continuous learning and growth, and I enjoy staying up-to-date with the latest programming trends and technologies.
+I'm always seeking new opportunities to expand my knowledge and enhance my skills.

-If you have any questions or want to know more about my work, feel free to contact me! 💬💻
+If you have any questions or would like to know more about my work, feel free to reach out to me.
+Let's connect and explore the possibilities of collaborating together! 💬💻

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michaelballester/)